SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Experiments

 \item \textbf{BlendingEnv:} The case study includes 2 input streams, 2 output streams, 2 quality properties, 4 blenders, and 6 time periods per episode with the prop strategy used to handle infeasible actions.
 No flow is allowed between 2 of the blenders.
 Experiments were run with 100 episodes per epoch.
-A significant gap is observed between training and evaluation for both rewards and costs in P3O, and for rewards in DDPGLag.
+A significant gap is observed between training and evaluation for costs in P3O and FOCOPS, and for rewards in P3O, DDPGLag and SACLag.
 As shown in Figure~\ref{fig:Blend}, some algorithms exhibit considerable oscillations in both reward and cost over training epochs.
 This instability may be attributed to the highly non-convex nature of the underlying optimization problem and the resulting non-smooth feasible action space, which makes consistent policy improvement more difficult.

 \item \textbf{RTNEnv:} This case study includes 3 raw materials, 2 intermediates, 2 products, 3 tasks, 3 pieces of equipment, and 2 utilities.
 The planning horizon spans 30 time periods with fixed product demands.
 Training used 128 episodes per epoch.
 As shown in Figure~\ref{fig:RTN}, both reward and cost exhibit slow learning across all algorithms.
 This sluggish progress may be attributed to the combination of non-convexities introduced by integer-based constraints such as task-equipment assignments and equipment availability and the indirect, time-coupled linear constraints that the action space must satisfy.
 The presence of temporal dependencies, material balances, and combinatorial task scheduling further compounds the difficulty of policy learning in these environments.